foobacca/octoblog/source/about/index.markdown

 * [API](https://github.com/oriel-hub/api) (python/django) for a content hub for IDS
 * [dye](https://github.com/aptivate/dye) (Deploy Your Environment) (python) - a set of script for deploying Django applications, along with a project cookiecutter.
 It ended up being slightly too tied to our internal project and server set up to be widely reusable, but there's some good stuff in there.

 More on my own time I've been obsessed with mail clients including coding for [sup](https://github.com/sup-heliotrope/sup) (ruby) and some tools around [notmuch](http://notmuchmail.org) including [notmuch-abook](https://github.com/foobacca/notmuch-abook) and [afew](https://github.com/foobacca/afew) (both python).
-I also made a pebble watchface called [very fuzzy time](https://github.com/foobacca/very-fuzzy-pebble) (C) - so my watch will sometimes say it is "two ish" or "getting on for five".
+I also made a pebble watchface called [very fuzzy time](https://github.com/foobacca/very-fuzzy-pebble) (using C) - so my watch will sometimes say it is "two ish" or "getting on for five".

 ## Writing